 The other day I came across a study originally published in the Harvard Business Review, which draws a conclusion about “nice guys” that truly surprised me.

-“Results showed that more agreeable — i.e. nicer and friendlier — men earned significantly less than other men.
+“Results showed that more agreeable — i.e., nicer and friendlier — men earned significantly less than other men.
 This isn’t typically true for young workers — the effect is only visible once men turn 30, and it’s strongest between ages 40 and 60.”

-Those traits included men who are more conscientious, more extroverted and less agreeable.
+Those traits included men who are more conscientious, more extroverted, and less agreeable.

-Traits that often do not apply to the “nice guys” out in the world.
+These traits often do not apply to the “nice guys” out in the world.

 They weren’t the guys with no compassion or social skills who bullied their employees as a form of motivation.

-From my perspective, the nice guys were always overshadowed by those who were more conscientious, more extroverted and less agreeable.
+From my perspective, the nice guys were always overshadowed by those who were more conscientious, more extroverted, and less agreeable.

 It seems these traits are now what many organizations believe defines the best leaders and performers in business today.

-If earning more money during my career and advancing to some high-level leadership role means adopting traits I don’t agree with for any human being, under any circumstances – count me out.
+If earning more money during my career and advancing to some high-level leadership role means adopting traits I don’t agree with for any human being under any circumstances – count me out.

 Ken Blanchard once said, “Nice guys may appear to finish last, but usually they are running a different race.”